shettysach/shettysach.github.io/markdown/03_gemv.md

 7168 2048 4 4.317
 ```

+---

 ## Reference kernel

-I iterated on the CuTe template kernel, `template_cute.py`, that can be found [here](https://github.com/gpu-mode/reference-kernels/blob/main/problems/nvidia/nvfp4_gemv/template_cute.py).
+I based my implementation on the CuTe template kernel, `template_cute.py`, that can be found [here](https://github.com/gpu-mode/reference-kernels/blob/main/problems/nvidia/nvfp4_gemv/template_cute.py).
 Here is a breakdown of the file.

 ### Setup